Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOptionMarketManager.md

 This struct holds the current values of time periods governing the duration of various `BinaryOptionMarket` phases.
 All durations are in seconds.

-Note that unlike other parameters, varying `creatorDestructionDuration` or `oracleMaturityWindow` will affect already-instantiated markets.
+Note that unlike other parameters, varying `creatorDestructionDuration` or `maxOraclePriceAge` will affect already-instantiated markets.

 <sub>[Source](https://github.com/Synthetixio/synthetix/tree/v2.22.4/contracts/BinaryOptionMarketManager.sol#L33)</sub>